IDSIA/sacred/docs/tensorflow.rst

-Example usage as context manager .................................
+Example Usage As a Context Manager .................................

+There is a context manager available to catch the paths in a smaller portion of code.

 .. code-block:: python